microsoft/maro/docs/source/scenarios/container_inventory_management.rst

 Accumulated Data
 ````````````````

-This part includes the transfer volume hot map, bar chart of port
+This part includes the transfer volume heat map, bar chart of port
-accumulated attributes and top-5 ports of different attributes.
+accumulated attributes and top-k ports of different attributes.

 As shown in the following example, the x-axis and y-axis of transfer
-volume hot map refers to destinate port index and start port index
+volume heat map refers to terminal port index and start port index
 respectively.
 The rect refers to the volume of cargoes transfer from
-start port to destinate port.
+start port to terminal port.
 By changing the snapshot index, user could
 view the dynamic changes in the volume of cargo delivered by the port
 over time in the current epoch.